ilivans/attention-sentiment/README.md

-# tf-rnn-attention
+# attention-sentiment
-Tensorflow implementation of attention mechanism for text classification tasks.
+My bachelor's degree thesis (with code and experiments) on sentiment classification of Russian texts using Bi-RNN with attention mechanism.

-The repo also provides my bachelor's degree thesis (with code and experiments) on sentiment analysis of russian texts using RNN with attention mechanism.
+Contains Attention mechanism implemented using Tensorflow.